bm16ton/esp8266-blackmagicprobe/README.md

+FORK: use the compile.sh script as a hack to fix compile issues.
+Lost original one which fixed issues that dont always ar ise so hopefully Ill be adding those back.

+Use bmp-upload.sh to upload over network, it uses the hostname blackmagic (use mdns or avahi etc) and just requires firmw are name, it autodetects if .bin or .elf if .bin it auto converts to elf for stm targets at start address 0x08000000 so i f using diffeent mcu change that!

 # Introduction

 blackmagic-espidf is a project which aims to support debugging SWD and JTAG targets over wifi by integrating [blackmagic](https://github.com/blacksphere/blackmagic) probe firmware to the espressif IDF platform for esp8266.